-Medicare is a health insurance program administered by the U.S. Department of Health and Human Services and the Centers for Medicare & Medicaid Services, agencies of the U.S. government.
-For complete information on Medicare, you can visit [www.medicare.gov](http://www.medicare.gov), refer to the Medicare and You book provided to you annually or contact Medicare at 1-800-MEDICARE (1-800-633-4227).
+Please note that the Plan only provides coverage to retirees and eligible dependents who are not eligible for Medicare coverage.
+Medicare is a health insurance program administered by the U.S. Department of Health and Human Services and Centers for Medicare and Medicaid Services, agencies of the U.S. government.
+For complete information on Medicare, you can visit www.medicare.gov or contact Medicare at 1-800-MEDICARE (1-800-633-4227).